galaxycollapser/skins/SKINS.md

 ![# - tekkito2 skin gameplay](img/3.jpg "# - tekkito2 skin gameplay")

 ---
-Created by: galaxycollapser
+Created by: galaxycollapser\
-I don't own this skins, only uploaded them to file hosting service with direct download and.
-I don't have any earning by uploading it.
+I don't own these skins, I only uploaded them to a file hosting service with direct download.
+I don't have any earnings from uploading it.